Flan is one of the easiest and most delicious Spanish desserts. Homemade flan is well worth making, I hope you’ll try it!

 Instructions

-- Take it off the heat and quickly pour it into the ramekins.
-If it starts to harden midway through, put it back on the heat and stir until it’s smooth again.
-Set aside while you make the rest of the flan.
+- Once the caramel is a good color, immediately remove it from the heat and quickly pour it into the ramekins.
+If it starts to harden, put it back on the heat until it softens.

 - Take the ramekins out of the water-filled baking dish and set aside to cool to room temperature.
 Then place in the fridge covered with foil and chill for at least 6 hours (preferably overnight).